redis/redis-doc/topics/data-types-intro.md

 into the `game:1:deck` key.

-This is accomplished using `SUNIONSTORE`, which normally performs the intersection between multiple sets, and stores the result into another set.
+This is accomplished using `SUNIONSTORE`, which normally performs the union between multiple sets, and stores the result into another set.
-However, since the intersection of a single set is itself, I can copy my deck
+However, since the union of a single set is itself, I can copy my deck
 with:

     > sunionstore game:1:deck deck